 This part required some patience.
 After spraying one side of the hardware, we had to wait long enough to let the paint dry in order to flip over al the hardware to paint the other side.
 If they don’t dry enough before flipping them over, the paint can stick to the cardboard and will ruin an otherwise beautiful paint job!

-After a little thought of how we wanted the swings to look, and using a speed square to make accurate marks, we laid out our hole locations for the hardware.
-We decided we wanted our clamp to start 1″ from the end of each side of the seat and be 1-1/2″ from the front and back sides of the seat.
+After a little thought of how we wanted the outdoor swing to look, and using a speed square to make accurate marks, we laid out our hole locations for the hardware.
+We decided we wanted our clamp to start 1″ from the end of each side of the seat and be 1-1/2″ from the front and back sides of the seat on the rope swing.

 After we made the first hole mark we lined up the Cable Clamp to mark the other hole.